metal3d/docker-snips/README.md

     metal3d/snips
 ```

-It could take a while before pulseaudio becomes available in certain case.
+It could take a while before pulseaudio becomes available in certain cases.
 If snips doesn't hear your hotword ("hey snips !"), check in audio configuration in the "applications" tab if snips-audio-server appears.

 When you want to unload the pulseaudio socket, use the given id while you loaded the module and use:
 ```